 WHAT WE FOUND

 Texas law requires school bond measures appearing on voter ballots to include the language "This is a property tax increase."
-The language appears next to the Houston ISD (HISD) or Waller ISD (WISD) bond measures on the Harris County November ballot.
+The language appears next to the Houston ISD (HISD) and Waller ISD (WISD) bond measures on the Harris County November ballot.
 According to HISD, the district does not anticipate raising property taxes to repay the state-record $4.4 billion bond if passed by voters.

 RELATED: Houston ISD's $4.4 billion bond proposal: What you need to know about before casting your vote